aws-samples/aws-codebuild-rds-job-scheduling/README.md

     On the AWS Management Console, navigate to your CloudFormation stack codebuildjob and delete it.
     Alternatively, enter the following code in AWS CLI:
     $ aws cloudformation delete-stack --stack-name codebuildjob

+    You can refer [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/troubleshooting.html#troubleshooting-errors-delete-stack-fails) if the stack deletion fails.

 ## Security